mwuttke97/turisimi/docu/edit_tuples.md

 ===========================

 With `edit_tuples()`, obvously, you can edit tuples.
-You edit the Turing Mashine and aim to debug / edit a Turing Mashine while executing.
+You edit the Turing Machine and aim to debug / edit a Turing Machine while executing.
 You don't have to use an text editor, through this is kinda *special* (simple) text editor.

 It's like stepping -- that's how it works: